Research, Rights and Reproductions

 All of our Finding Aids can be found on the Online Archive of California.
 The Online Archive of California is an online portal which provides free public access to detailed descriptions of primary resource collections maintained by more than 200 institutions (including libraries, special collections, and archives, among others).
 You can use the search feature to search either our entire archive, or a specific collection to help narrow down your search.

-Research appointments are scheduled Monday through Friday, 9am to 11am, and 1pm to 3pm.
+Research appointments are scheduled Monday through Friday, 9–12 pm, and 1–4 pm.
 Please request materials at least one week in advance; all materials are paged prior to your visit, due to our small staff we cannot page additional materials during your visit.
 Additionally, some materials are stored off-site, and may require extra time to retrieve.

 A campus map with parking and walking instructions will be emailed to you once you set up an appointment.
 Allow up to 15 minutes for parking and walking to the archive.
 If you have mobility issues, please check with staff for alternative parking arrangements.